yellowberryHN/gitpack-minetest/README.md

 gitpack
 =======

 The GitPack!
-The Open Minetest/Minecraft Texture Pack!
+The Open, 32x32 Minetest/Minecraft Texture Pack!

 Feel free to fork and contribute!